AntoninaChu/Profile-Evaluating/README.md

 # Profile-Evaluating
-I`m student snd this is my project, that using Instagram API will evaluate profiles and show different statistics.
+I`m student and this is my project, that using Instagram API will evaluate profiles and show different statistics.